 The African Penguin provides a fine example of this.
-European sailors arriving at Namibian and South African islands in the 17th century could not believe their eves when they saw the thousands of penguin eggs, healthy protein for a hungry seaman.
+European sailors arriving at Namibian and South African islands in the 17th century could not believe their eyes when they saw the thousands of penguin eggs, healthy protein for a hungry seaman.
 Although the nests were plundered, the sheer abundance of penguins, numbering in the several millions, could probably handle the initial predation.
-But in the 1900s, the harvesting for fertiliser of the metres-thick layers of guano (termed

-'white gold') in which the penguins bred, together with over-fishing and increased incidences of oil-spills, eventually took their toll.
+But in the 1900s, the harvesting for fertiliser of the metres-thick layers of guano (termed together with over-fishing and increased incidences of oil-spills, eventually took their toll.
 Between 1910 and 1994 African Penguin numbers declined from 1.45 million to 153 000 individuals.
 This has had a great deal to do with their congregatory nature.
 But although this has been a disadvantage for the penguins, such congregations also provide focal areas in which to concentrate conservation efforts.
 It is easier to have intensive conservation efforts for islands, wetlands or colonial cliff-breeding sites than it is to protect breeding habitat for bustards or cranes.

-IBAs in these areas thus provide a strong focus for conservation efforts.
+IBAs in these areas thus provide a strong